Tredecate/4640-in-class-wk9/README.md

-# 4640 week 9 lab
+# 4640 Week 9 Lab

-See lab instructions on D2L
+Completed by Thomas de Zwart and Charley Liao